-8.10 Good planning and design requires an integration of the landscape features with the built form.
+Good planning and design requires an integration of the landscape features with the built form.
 A local green network of landscape infrastructure has been identified across the parish to be protected and enhanced.
 This will not only continue to provide the village with its rural character and identity but will also provide recreational opportunities for residents and support biodiversity.
 Blue infrastructure, in the form of ponds, lakes and watercourses will also be integrated into this network.

-8.11 Areas of green space have been identified as part of this network.
+Areas of green space have been identified as part of this network.
 These will be designated as "Local Green Spaces" in the Hawkhurst Neighbourhood Plan.
 Local green space designation is a way to provide special protection against development for green areas of particular importance to local communities.

-8.12 The neighbourhood plan has identified on three maps (page 55) the green areas suitable for this special protection.
-The designation of these local green spaces is consistent with local planning for sustainable development.
+The neighbourhood plan has identified on a map (page 40) the green areas suitable for this special protection.
+The designation of any local green space will need to be consistent with local planning for sustainable development in the area.
+In particular, plans must identify sufficient land in suitable locations to meet identified development needs.

-8.13 The consultation work to date has shown that the Moor enjoys significant areas of green open space while Highgate appears to lack small, accessible green space for enjoyment by the public.
+The consultation work to date has shown that the Moor enjoys significant areas of green open space while Highgate appears to lack small, accessible green space for enjoyment by the public.
 This means that any development sites in and around Highgate will need to provide sufficient green space to help redress this balance.
 Opportunities for pocket parks, street trees and enhanced landscape planting must be explored and offered as part of all development proposals across the village.